larisaoriekhova/text_simplification/README.md

 ## Dataset ##
 Texts from newsela.com Geography library were splitted into pairs complex sentence - one or more simple sentences.
-Also part of dataset uset in Split-and-rephrase project (https://arxiv.org/abs/1707.06971, https://github.com/shashiongithub/Split-and-Rephrase) was used (Monument, City, Airport and Building categories).
+Also part of dataset from Split-and-rephrase project (https://arxiv.org/abs/1707.06971, https://github.com/shashiongithub/Split-and-Rephrase) was used (Monument, City, Airport and Building categories).

 ## Requirements ##
 To run baseline and see results: